kube-logging/logging-operator/docs/troubleshooting.md

     Shared_Key    Kamk2_SukuWenk
     Retry_Limit   False
 ```

-### Debug fluentbit Container
+### Debug version of the fluentbit container

-All fluentbit image tags has a debug version marked with the `-debug` suffix, that you can use like this:
+All Fluent Bit image tags have a debug version marked with the `-debug` suffix.
+You can install this debug version using the following command:
 `kubectl edit loggings.logging.banzaicloud.io logging-demo`
 ```yam
 fluentbit: